Situational judgement test: Pre-hiring use

 SJTs are a popular tool that employers use during the hiring process to weed out potential hires.
 Some professions that almost always require SJT exams are administrative, management, firefighters, customer service, nursing, call centers, and police officers.
 It's important to note that each profession may have its own situational judgement test specific to that particular field.
 However, generally, most SJTs include various question types and do not have a time limit.

 One of the most popular question types on SJTs are scenarios.
 Scenarios are job-related, realistic, hypothetical situations.
 As the scenarios presented on SJTs always ask for a resolution for a given conflict, candidates will be asked to choose a preferred method of action out of several possible options.
-The conflict/scenario may involve supervisor-subordinate relationships, stress and disagreement between work colleagues, etc. The situations described may vary according to the role one is applying for.
+The conflict/scenario may involve supervisor-subordinate relationships, stress and disagreement between colleagues, etc. The situations described may vary according to the role one is applying for.
 If scenarios are presented, candidates can expect to encounter 25–50 questions.

 Other SJT test question types are multiple-choice, most-least or best/worst answer tables (where more than one option must be chosen on a certain scale), ranking and rating, or short video scenes (simulates the situation being asked about).